DioxusLabs/docsite/docs-src/0.4/en/reference/fullstack/server_functions.md

 {{#include src/doc_examples/server_function_desktop_client.rs:function_registration}}
 ```

-Finally, the server is started and it begins serving data.
+Finally, the server is started and it begins responding to requests.